177 Main Street Suisun City, CA 94585

 Once considered an impediment to development, the vast Suisun Marsh is now considered one of the region’s prime tourist attractions.
 The largest contiguous brackish water marsh on the West Coast, it covers more than 116,000 acres and includes managed and tidal wetlands, sections of upland grasses, and numerous bays and sloughs.
 Considered a vital component of the San Francisco Bay-Delta estuary system, it accounts for more than 10 percent of the state’s natural wetlands, naturally cleanses the water of pollutants, and provides resting and feeding grounds for migratory birds.
 Two hundred and twenty-one bird, 45 animal, 16 reptilian and amphibian, and 40 fish species can be found among its tulles and waterways.
 Visitors enjoy wildlife viewing, hunting, hiking, canoeing and other activities.

 Amtrak does not provide ticketing or baggage services at this station, which is served by 32 weekday (22 weekend) trains.
-The Capitol Corridor is primarily financed through funds made available by the California Department of Transportation.
+The Capitol Corridor route is primarily financed and operated in partnership with the State of California.